jheikkil/L1UpgradeStudies/README.md

 The code is done in two parts.
 First part is an executable to generate all the histograms.
 The second part is to take the histograms and make efficiencies, turn-ons, and scalings.

+Note:
+1. Code for second part is not in the repository yet - I need to clean them up and commit here
+1. Instructions on the config file sheet is coming
+1. Instructions for new tree version is coming
+1. Code needs some polishing up...